-The Arizona Residential Landlord and Tenant Acts excludes the following arrangements between landlords and tenant from having to comply with the requirements of these state laws:
+The Arizona Residential Landlord and Tenant Act excludes the following arrangements between landlords and tenant from having to comply with the requirements of this Act:

 - Residence at an institution, public or private, if incidental to detention, the provision of

 medical, educational, counseling or religious services or the provision of a social service

 program that is provided by a social service provider.
 For the purposes of this paragraph, “social

 service provider” means a private entity that directly assists an individual or family in obtaining